Anime Collective is reader-supported. When you buy through some links on our site, we may earn an affiliate commission at no extra cost to you.

 If you are someone who likes to only buy licensed pieces or someone who is still unsure about buying from one of the above sites, Comic Concepts and Speculative Fiction Collectibles, which is mentioned below, are two sites I highly recommend.

 Spec Fiction is another site that only sells licensed statues.
 They have a great selection to shop from from studios like Figurama, Tsume, Iron Kite Studio, Jimei Palace, and more.
-At the time of writing this post, their selection is the largest out of all the sites that sell licensed anime statues, so this is a benefit to buying from them over others.
+At the time of writing this post, their selection is the largest out of all the sites that sell licensed anime statues, so this is a benefit to buying from them.

 Their shipping rates tend to be great in comparison to other sites, especially when shipping to the US or Canada, and in some occasions it’s even cheaper to buy from them instead of the licensed studio themselves.